Bavly001/laptop-store/README.md

 ## Second target
 ------------------

-Also, using `Javascript` was targeted as it is used in changing from the light mode to the dark mode using the button in the header.
+Also, using `Javascript` was targeted as it is used in changing from the light mode to the dark mode using the switch in the header.

 ### Light Mode